-The K Award Mentoring Program will engage post-doctoral fellows and junior faculty in a six-month proposal development curriculum characterized by milestone driven progress and formal review by an advisory board of 3-5 advisors.
+The K Award Mentoring Program is targeted to post-doctoral fellows and junior faculty who are submitting proposals in HIV/AIDS related research to NIH.
+This program involves a six-month proposal development curriculum characterized by milestone driven progress and formal review by an advisory board of 3-5 advisors.
 Trainees will apply to the program with an identified primary mentor who the candidate will identify based on the applicant’s career goals and objectives.

 If you are interested in enrolling in the K award Mentoring Program please register using the following link.